unicode-org/icu4x/docs/research/data_zones.md

 - `en/latn`
 - `und`

-Separate resource keys must be included in your data bundle, since they are user-dependent, but they need not be loaded into memory until requested.
+All resource options within a resource key must be included in your data bundle, since they are user-dependent, but they need not be loaded into memory until requested.

 The data struct then looks something like this: